arvidn/libtorrent/docs/tuning.rst

 You should benchmark your max send rate when adjusting this setting.
 If you have a very fast disk, you are less likely see a performance hit.

+If your main objective is maximum seeding performance you should consider a usecase where your harddisk get overloaded by your connection pool size.
+For example you could calculate with 500ms read time and a send rate of 6 MiB/s, the upper limit should be 3 MiB.

 reduce executable size
 ----------------------